lamhq/tech-notes/postgresql/6-data-type/3-datetime.md

 yesterday
 ```

+## Date/Time Output

+The default output format of the date/time types is the ISO format.

+The date/time style can be selected by the user using:

+- the `SET datestyle` command
+- the `DateStyle` parameter in the `postgresql.conf` configuration file
+- the `PGDATESTYLE` environment variable on the server or client

 ## Time Zones

 PostgreSQL doesn’t store the time zone, but uses it only to convert the datetime to UTC before storage.